mcdonaldblake/skateshop-inventory-api/README.md

 ### I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+In the PartsTest file from lines 94-113 I added 2 unit tests that verify correctness of getters and setters for getMinInv and getMaxInv in Parts class.

 ### J.  Remove the class files for any unused validators in order to clean your code.